jjrdizon/jjrdizon/README.md

 # Hi there 👋, I'm Jeph

-**Java Spring Boot, with a side of React and Go, a glass of Kubernetes, and a taste of Claude for dessert**[cite: 1]
+**Java Spring Boot, with a side of React and Go, a glass of Kubernetes, and a taste of Claude for dessert**

 I am a software engineer based in Berlin, Germany, specializing in Spring-based REST microservices, clean code practices, and robust object-oriented design